 Printing and relief printing

-Crusaders bring back to Europe the secret of paper making and relief printing techniques: the 1st known woodcut is called Bois Protat (made around 1375/1400).
+The secret of paper making and relief printing techniques is brought to Europe through the Arabs who, as early as the 8th century, learn it from the Chinese: the 1st known woodcut is called Bois Protat (made around 1375/1400).

 Monks are the ones generally making images: inspired by piety, distributed by religious orders, they are intended to evangelize the populations.
 When pope Clement IV organizes the gifts of indulgences, the production of these images increases dramatically.